sidwellr/schotter/schotter4.md

 Since update() now uses the "app" parameter, we need to remove the underscore from the parameter in the header.
 And we only capture frames if we are recording.
 But there are two subtle issues we need to incorporate:

-* The Nannou loop rate is 60 times per second, but the typical video frame rate is 30 frames per second.
+* The nannou loop rate is 60 times per second, but the typical video frame rate is 30 frames per second.
 So we only want to capture every other frame.
 We do this by checking if app.elapsed_frames() is even.
 * We only use four digit frame numbers, so need to stop recording when cur_frame exceeds 9999.
 (That's just over five and a half minutes at 30 frames/second.
 If we want a longer video, we need to use more digits.)

 Here is the final code segment added to update():